alyxqz/guildDemo/README.md

 ## 📋 Description

-This SuiteScript 2.1 solution automates Vendor validation and file transfer via sftp in NetSuite by supporting two flows:
+This SuiteScript 2.1 solution automates Vendor validation and file transfer via sftp in NetSuite

+Detailed Script attached as **vendValidation.js**

 ---